Frequently Asked Questions

 What is the prevalence of Tourette Syndrome and Tic Disorders?

-Current research estimates that 1 in 100 school-aged children in the U.S. have Tourette or another Tic Disorder.
+Current research estimates that 1 in 50 school-age children in the U.S. have Tourette Syndrome or another persistent Tic Disorder.
 Based on 2010 U.S. census data, the prevalence for Tourette in school-aged children in the US is .6% (or 6 per thousand) in the U.S. for school-aged children (ages 5-17).

 Is TS inherited?